Lillian26/workshop_dApp/get_started/cardano-dev-recap.md

 Ref: https://www.youtube.com/watch?v=AZXcrBx9dw4

 # Beginner friendly Explainer on building transactions:
- This reference is for anyone, developer or not, (even a baby can watch this) of structural things, how they work?: https://www.youtube.com/watch?v=XVHwWEbExOo
+ This reference is for anyone, developer or not, (even a baby can watch this) of structural things, how they work?

 ## NOTE:
 - Have a cardano node running in the background (can install Daedelus wallet for this), have a copy of the blockchain that it is synced up, so you can query info using cardano-cli and get updated info.